-If you go to college (I studied Zoology) you learn a lot of exciting new words and phrases – things like parapatric speciation – very useful for impressing your friends at the bar (or maybe not!).
-Anyway, it’s a long time since I was at university and I must confess I had forgotten what parapatric meant!
 Researching the distribution of this little butterfly, the Bath White, I was reminded that parapatry is when the distributional ranges of two species, or two sub-populations, do not overlap, but instead are immediately adjacent to each other.
 Contiguous is the right word for it.
-As I understand it, there is no obvious geographical barrier, but something keeps the two species apart.
-Parapatry* is thought to be a rather rare phenomenon in nature.
+There is no obvious geographical barrier, but something keeps the two species apart.

-Until about 30 years ago, the Bath White was thought to be a single species with a vast distribution: from the Canary Islands in the west, all the way across the Palaearctic region, to Japan in the east (John, 2013).
-It came as something of a surprise apparently, when a study by two Swiss biologists, Hansjürg Geiger and Adolf Scholl (published in 1982), revealed ‘two genetically well differentiated and geographically separated taxa’.
-Pontia daplidice occurs mainly in southwestern Europe and north Africa, including the Canary Islands (Gran Canaria), Morocco, Spain and France, but with some outlier populations in Cyprus, Lebanon and Israel.
-Pontia edusa on the other hand, is found mainly in eastern Europe, starting in Switzerland, Italy, Germany and Corsica across to the Balkans, Greece, southern Turkey, and so on (Geiger & Scholl, 1982; Porter et al., 1997).
-Subsequent DNA barcode studies, demonstrated large genetic distances between butterflies from these two different regions (Hausmann et al., 2011).
+Until about 30 years ago, the Bath White butterfly was thought to be a single species with a huge distribution: from the Canary Islands in the west, all the way across the Palaearctic region, to Japan in the east (John, 2013).
+It came as something of a surprise therefore, when a study by two Swiss biologists, Hansjürg Geiger and Adolf Scholl (published in 1982), revealed ‘two genetically well differentiated and geographically separated taxa’.

 The DNA barcoding – which incidentally requires one or two legs from a poor adult butterfly to extract the DNA – suggested ‘an interruption of gene flow‘ between the two species or semi-species, which might suggest that there is little or no interbreeding between these two distinct taxa (but see below!).
 It is worth remembering however, that these studies are just based on genetic markers, which may, or may not be fully representative of the total genome (almost certainly aren’t).
 Nevertheless, they provided a clear indication of genetic diversity within a putative species and are widely used, although they do not, as I understand it, provide categorical evidence of separate species.
 The taxonomy is as yet unresolved, which is why some authors refer to P. edusa as a semi-species, taxonomically located within a so-called super-species called P. daplidice (Kurze et al., 2006; In German).
 Other authors refer to the Pontia daplidice species complex, with two sibling, semi-species.
+In other words, there still no consensus among entomologists about their taxonomic status!

 Initial studies suggested that although they can mate with each other, and there is no ‘precopulatory barrier’ to stop them doing so, there are some ‘post-mating barriers’ which prevent some of the offspring from developing.
 At least for individuals that occur in populations that are far away from each other.
 Interestingly, pairings of male edusa with female daplidice were much more successful that pairings of male daplidice with female edusa.
 Showing that it really does matter which way round you swap partners!